google/comprehensive-rust/src/exercises/day-3/simple-gui.md

 The widgets will implement a `Widget` trait, see below.

-Copy the code below to <https://play.rust-lang.org/>, fill in the missing `draw_into` methods so that you implement the `Widget` trait:
+Fill in the missing `draw_into` methods in the code below so that you implement the `Widget` trait:

 ```rust,should_panic
 // TODO: remove this when you're done with your implementation.